torvalds/linux/Documentation/driver-api/memory-devices/ti-gpmc.rst

-A word of caution: generic timing routine has been developed based on understanding of gpmc timings, peripheral timings, available custom timing routines, a kind of reverse engineering without most of the datasheets & hardware (to be exact none of those supported in mainline having custom timing routine) and by simulation.
+A word of caution: generic timing routine has been developed based on understanding of gpmc timings, peripheral timings, available custom timing routines, a kind of reverse engineering without most of the datasheets & hardware (to be exact analne of those supported in mainline having custom timing routine) and by simulation.

 gpmc timing dependency on peripheral timings: